 Food Supply Chains

-Each of the processes required to produce and transport food from farm to table are included in the food supply chain.
-Every stages in the food supply chain are interconnected.
+Each of the processes required to produce and transport food from farm to table is included in the food supply chain.
+Every stage in the food supply chain is interconnected.
 A change in one stage can have an impact on subsequent steps in the chain as well as other elements of food systems.
 Depending on the food system, food supply chains function at varying levels and scales.
-The length and complexity of food supply networks can vary greatly in major urban settings and in rural and geographically remote settlements (Fanzo et al., 2021).
+The length and complexity of food supply networks can vary greatly in major urban settings and rural and geographically remote settlements (Fanzo et al., 2021).

 Food Environments